mskcc/collect-qc/README.md

 ## Integration with MultiQC

 [MultiQC](https://multiqc.info/) has been integrated with Collect QC using the [MultiQC python package](https://pypi.org/project/multiqc/).
-After running Collect QC, the MultiQC HTML report will be created.
-An example report [example_html_report.html](example_multiqc_report.html) has been provided in the repository for reference.
+After running Collect QC, the MultiQC HTML report will be created (multiqc_report.html).

 ## Output of Collect QC